Abdillahi-A/GeniusLyricsScraper/README.md

 # GeniusLyricsScraper

 ## What does it do?
-Find the lyrics for your favourite songs and prints it to your terminal.
+Find the lyrics of your favourite songs and prints it to your terminal.

 # Requirements:
 `pip install requests, bs4`